-LOWER MANHATTAN ECONOMIC DEVELOPMENT PROGRAM - During the first quarter of 2008, LMDC and the City finalized the program Guidelines and application for the Small Firm Assistance Program.
-The Program was formally launched during the first week of March.
-Applications for assistance are currently being accepted.
-The Small Firm Assistance Program is one of the programs funded under the Economic Development Subrecipient agreement.
+LOWER MANHATTAN ECONOMIC DEVELOPMENT PROGRAM - The Small Firm Assistance Program is one of the programs funded under the Economic Development Subrecipient agreement.
 This Program will provide grants to eligible small firms in Lower Manhattan adversely affected by street closures related to publicly-funded construction.
+During the second quarter of 2008, LMDC received nineteen applications for assistance.
+LMDC is currently reviewing applications.
+LMDC continues to work with the City of New York to administer the Program.